itstrangvu/trangs/content/now/index.md

 ## Random skills learning

-**For a month**

-- Do a handstand
+- Fixing a hole in socks
 - Peeling fruits in one go/piece

 ## Meals that I’m tinkering lately

-**For a week**

 Here’s a list of recipes or rather ways of preparation that I’m learning to master/tinker at the moment:

-- Heavenly potato chips
+- Crispy potato pancakes
-- Mayo from scratch
+- Pickled daikon

 ## Reading

-- Designing for Behavior Change by Stephen Wendel
+- <a href="https://www.oreilly.com/library/view/designing-for-behavior/9781492056027/" target="_blank">Designing for Behavior Change by Stephen Wendel</a>
-- Around the World in 80 Plants by Jonathan Drori
+- <a href="https://www.goodreads.com/book/show/58817755-a-trillion-trees" target="_blank">A Trillion Trees: How We Can Reforest Our World by Fred Pearce</a>

 ## Listening to

-- Birds singing
+- <a href="https://chuquimamani-condori.bandcamp.com/album/dj-e" target="_blank">DJ E by Chuquimamani-Condori</a>
+- <a href="https://www.radiofrance.fr/franceculture/podcasts/serie-aliments-du-quotidien-une-histoire-populaire" target="_blank">Huile, pain, pâtes et pommes de terre, une histoire populaire</a>